Terminal based YouTube jukebox with playlist management

 Enter n or p to go to the next / previous page of results

-When a list of search results or a saved playlist is shown, you can use the following commands:
+When a list of items is displayed, such as search results or a playlist, you can use the following commands:

 i 3 to view info on item 3